 At Aunty Sue’s garden restaurant we devoured a meal of freshly caught fish and garden salad.
 What a luxury after the last eight days.

 The Leanda Lei apartments allowed us to use their laundry.
-Orit and I rowed back to Levi.
-Nick was still doing his own thing and elected to acquaint himself with some of the local at the Bowling Club.
+And with our clean clothes Orit and I rowed back to Levi for the night.
+Nick was still doing his own thing and elected to acquaint himself with some of the locals at the Bowling Club.

 As night fell the wind whipped up the lagoon waters.
 Levi swung alarmingly, at times healing over.
 Bullets of wind accelerated down the mountains at amazing speeds, swinging us and pulling us against our mooring.
 I feared that the chain would break and we’d end up on the rocks or coral.

 In a lull we put harnesses on (yes at a mooring) and ventured out, securing the boat with more rope and chain.
-Our first night was very unsettled.
-At intervals throughout the night I checked the GPS and landmarks to make sure we hadn’t dragged.
+Our first night was very unsettled and at intervals throughout the night I checked the GPS and landmarks to make sure we hadn’t dragged.

-The travel brochures described Lord Howe Island as “not just another island, but another world.”
-And that it is!
+The travel brochures described Lord Howe as “not just another island, but another world.”
+And that we soon discovered was true!